-Nowadays, having high-quality homeowners insurance is more a matter of necessity than preference – if not for the solace and peace of mind that a comprehensive home insurance policy brings to you and your loved ones, then for the efficacy of your mortgage application and all that comes with.
-Home insurance is available in various shapes and sizes, so the first step to buying a good policy is understanding the options you can choose from.
+Nowadays, having high-quality homeowners insurance is more a matter of necessity than of preference – if not for the solace and peace of mind that a comprehensive home insurance policy brings to you and your loved ones, then for the efficacy of your mortgage application and all that comes with.
+Homeowners insurance is available in various shapes and sizes, so the first step to buying a good policy is understanding your options.

-In this article, I plan to walk you through different home insurance options so that you can identify which one works best for your particular situation.
-I’ll also have a look at standard homeowners insurance coverage levels and the sixteen perils most policies protect against.
+In this article, I plan to walk you through different homeowners insurance options so that you can identify which one works best for your particular situation.
+I’ll also have a look at standard homeowners insurance coverage levels in Franklin, TN and at the sixteen perils most policies protect against.

-Understanding the Difference Between Home Insurance Policy Types and Coverages
+Understanding the Difference Between Homeowners Insurance Policy Types and Coverages

 While these terms are often used interchangeably to describe insurance policies, there’s more to it when it comes to the subject at hand, and it’s important that we establish this from the get-go.
 When shopping for home insurance, you can choose between several policy types named after the forms carriers use when issuing (for example, HO-3 or HO-5).
 Each policy type protects against specific perils and includes different coverage options, such as dwelling or personal liability insurance.

 As you know, insurance is designed to protect you against unfortunate, unexpected events.
-Homeowners insurance policies refer to these happenings as perils.
-You should be able to count on your policy to protect against the following named perils:
+Homeowners insurance policies call these events perils.
+You should be able to count on your policy to protect against the following: